 useSummarizer

 React adapter for @web-ai-sdk/summarizer.
-Auto-runs on mount, re-runs when article / text / language change, and streams chunks through state updates.
+Auto-runs on mount, re-runs when input / language / config options change, and streams chunks through state updates.
 For the conceptual overview see Summarizer.

 Live demo